petele/petelepage.com/_posts/2013-02-21-viewport-target-densitydpi-support-is-being-deprecated.markdown

 ## Best Practices for Modern Mobile Web Sites

-When designing a new mobile site, or updating existing pages, you should use modern techniques for dealing with high DPI displays; including always using `&lt;meta name="viewport" content="width=device-width"&gt;` and a flexible layout for mobile sites.
+When designing a new mobile site, or updating existing pages, you should use modern techniques for dealing with high DPI displays; including always using `<meta name="viewport" content="width=device-width">` and a flexible layout for mobile sites.
 Remember, device sizes, orientations and pixel ratios vary which means that your site may be displayed on a screen ranging from 320 to over 600 CSS pixels wide.

 For more information about best practices for building websites that work well on high DPI displays, check out [Reda Lemeden’s](https://twitter.com/kaishin) [Towards a Rentina Web](http://coding.smashingmagazine.com/2012/08/20/towards-retina-web/) article on Smashing Magazine.